-In addition, from October 2015, Polar has also included the update for receiving notifications on both iOS and Android phones, thus joining the "smartwatch" fever, allowing you to see on the clock screen the new messages you receive on your phone.
+In addition, as of October 2015, Polar has also included the update for receiving notifications on both iOS and Android phones.
+It therefore joins the "smartwatch" fever, allowing you to see on the watch screen the new messages you receive on your phone.

 The M400 is a winning horse for Polar.
 The marketing department has been very clear about where its target audience was and has been able to develop a product that is totally focused on them.
 With a price range designed for the mid-range it offers features that we only see in products intended for higher ranges.
 In addition, the inclusion of a daily activity monitor is a very important decision factor.

 Of course not everything is perfect, and I have found things that I liked less or features that I directly did not find.
 For me the most important absence is the lack of vibration, especially because the audible warnings do not meet the minimum requirement.
 If we look at its direct competitors, the TomTom Runner and the Garmin Forerunner 220, both have vibrating warnings and I really do not understand why Polar has not included it in the M400.

 The lack of an Android application (at the moment, expected by the end of 2014) is something that may also bother some people, but I don't consider it a key factor in deciding between one model or another.
 Application now available from 31 December 2014.
 There are other particularities such as not being able to select training targets by pace With the December 30th update of Polar Flow, paced training has also arrived at the Polar M400 or not having external pedometer support which can be a bit of a problem for some, but I think these two points are not something that you can overestimate your target audience, and who knows if we might end up seeing it in some software update later on.